ManikyaPant/RISC-V-Processor/pipelined/README.md

 # Pipelined Implementation

+Although you may be seeing a directory for sequential veriosn, it will work but it's working is not automated.

+Use the pipelined version and the instruction are for it.

 Use this folder to house the implementation of the pipelined RISC V processor

 - put all module files into a folder called `src` and have the main wrapper file as `main.v`

 ---